-Surplus in statement of profit and loss.
-Surplus in statement of profit and loss are the profits / (losses) that the company has earned any titled titled loss less any transfers to general reserve, dividends or other distributions paid to shareholders.
-Retained earnings include re-measurement loss / (gain) on defined benefit plans, liet or traces that o'ld not be reclassified to the statement of profit and loss.
-Retained earnings is a free reserve available to the company and eligible for distribution to shareholders, in case where it is having possible planner representing net earnings till date.
+Surplus in statement of profit and loss: Surplus in statement of profit and loss are the profits / (losses) that the company has earned / incurred till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
+Retained earnings include re-measurement loss / (gain) on defined benefit plans, net of taxes that will not be reclassified to the statement of profit and loss.
+Retained earnings is a free reserve available to the same and eligible for distribution to shareholders, in case where it is having positive balance representing net earnings till date.